0xmoh1t/AI-Resume-Builder/README.md

-AI-Resume-Builder
-AI-Resume-Builder is an open-source project hosted on GitHub designed to help users create professional and customizable resumes, leveraging AI and template-based generation.
-The repository includes source code, templates, and configuration files.
+🧠 AI Resume Builder
+AI-Resume-Builder is an open-source web application that leverages artificial intelligence and LaTeX templating to help users generate professional, job-ready resumes with ease.
+This project provides a streamlined, customizable experience for resume creation—perfect for students, professionals, and developers alike.

+🔗 Live Demo / Hosted App (Optional)
+📁 View Repository

-🏆 Project Origin
+🏁 Project Background
-AI-Resume-Builder was developed as part of the IBM SkillsBuild – AI Agentic Internship Project.
-This initiative provides students and early-career professionals with hands-on experience in artificial intelligence and software development through intensive, project-based learning and mentorship from industry experts.
-The IBM SkillsBuild program focuses on building job-ready skills in AI, machine learning, and cloud technologies, empowering participants to deliver solutions aligned with real-world use cases and receive global credentials upon completion.
+AI Resume Builder was developed as part of the IBM SkillsBuild – AI Agentic Internship Project.
+The program provides immersive, hands-on training for students and early-career professionals through real-world, mentor-led projects in artificial intelligence, machine learning, and cloud computing.
+Participants gain globally recognized credentials and develop solutions aligned with industry needs.

-📝 Features
+✨ Key Features
-Customizable LaTeX Templates: Easily modify template.tex to achieve your preferred resume design.

-Automated PDF Generation: Produce polished PDF resumes automatically from structured input.
+🧾 Customizable LaTeX Templates
+Modify template.tex to tailor the resume design to your preferences.

+⚙️ Automated PDF Generation
-Web-based Uploads: Use the web app to upload resume data and generate outputs.
+Input your resume data and instantly generate a polished PDF.

+🌐 Web-Based UI
+Upload your data or job description through a sleek Flask-powered frontend.

+🐍 Python + LaTeX Stack
-Open Source: Built with Python and LaTeX, supporting transparency and extensibility.
+Built using Python and LaTeX for reliability, flexibility, and extensibility.

+🌍 Open Source
+Freely available for personal, educational, or commercial use.

-📁 Folder Structure
+📁 Project Structure
-static/: Static files (stylesheets, resources).

-templates/: Web templates and LaTeX template for PDF output.

-uploads/: Stores uploaded resume data or output PDFs.

-codehack_phantoms.py: Main Python logic for the web application.

-template.tex: The base LaTeX template for resumes.
+bash
+Copy
+Edit
+AI-Resume-Builder/
+├── static/               # Static files (CSS, assets) ├── templates/            # HTML templates and LaTeX resume template ├── uploads/              # Uploaded resume data and generated PDFs ├── codehack_phantoms.py  # Main Python Flask backend ├── template.tex          # Base LaTeX template
+├── requirements.txt      # Dependencies (if available)
 🚀 Getting Started
-Prerequisites
+🔧 Prerequisites
 Python 3.x

-Flask (install via pip install flask)
+Flask (pip install flask)

-LaTeX (for PDF rendering)

-Required Python packages found in requirements.txt (if available)
+LaTeX distribution (e.g., TeX Live or MiKTeX)

-Installation & Usage
+📦 Installation
-Clone the Repository

 bash
+Copy
+Edit
 git clone https://github.com/0xmoh1t/AI-Resume-Builder.git
 cd AI-Resume-Builder
-Install Dependencies

-bash
 pip install flask
-Run the Application
+▶️ Run the Application
 bash
+Copy
+Edit
 python codehack_phantoms.py
-The web server will start locally (default: http://127.0.0.1:5000)

-Using the Generator
+Access the web app at: http://127.0.0.1:5000

+💡 How It Works
-Open the web app in your browser.
+Open the app in your browser.

-Upload or input your resume data as prompted.
+Upload your resume or input job description text.

+Click to generate a clean, structured PDF resume.

-Download your generated PDF resume.
+Download your final result instantly.

+👥 Contributors
+👨‍💻 @0xmoh1t (Mohit)

+👨‍💻 @HardikIsACoder (Hardik Agrawal)

+👨‍💻 @MOULIKGANDHI03 (Moulik Gandhi)

+🧪 Tech Stack
+Backend: Python, Flask

+Frontend: HTML, CSS

+PDF Generation: LaTeX

+Deployment (Optional): GitHub Pages, Heroku, or Render

-👥 Contributing
+🤝 Contributing
+We welcome contributions!
+To contribute:

+Fork the repo

+Create a new branch (git checkout -b feature-name)

+Commit your changes

+Open a pull request

-Pull requests are welcome.
-For major changes, please open an issue first to discuss your proposed changes.
+For major changes, please open an issue first to discuss your idea.

-🧑💻 Contributors
-0xmoh1t (Mohit)

-HardikIsACoder (Hardik Agrawal)

-MOULIKGANDHI03 (Moulik Gandhi)

-💻 Technologies
-TeX for formatting resumes

-Python for backend logic

-CSS and HTML for the web interface

-📄 License
+📜 License
-This project is open-source and free for educational or commercial use.
-See the repository for full licensing information.
+This project is licensed under an open-source license.
+See the LICENSE file for more information.

-Feel free to copy and adapt this README as needed for your project.